jgabaut/amboso/README.md

 TODO: I should probably update `./try_anvil` to show usage of test commands, should some soon.

+For now consider:

+## Test mode

+Running `anvil` with `-t` or `-T` will start test mode.

+- If using `-t`, `anvil` will try to run ALL detected executable tests.
+- If using `-T`, `anvil` should only try to test the passed QUERY tag (must be a valid test name).

+- Use `-i` to record all the tests stdout and stderr to aptly named files.
+- You can do the same for just 1 file with `-b`.

+## Options and usage, hard failure

 I'll tell you that even the help option can fail, if you don't point this child to where your targets are and rely on naming your compliant folder "./bin/".
 You have a bin/ directory in the repo to test this behaviour.